-- Dedicated to the memory of James B Black, PG&E president for 20 years (also Shirley Temple Black’s father-in-law).
+- Dedicated to the memory of James B Black, PG&E president for 20 years (Black was also Shirley Temple’s father-in-law)

 The Pit River is the largest river in northeastern California; its watershed is 4,324 square miles.
 The mainstem Pit flows in a southwesterly direction through valleys and basalt canyons to Shasta Lake, where it eventually flows into the Sacramento River and San Francisco Bay.

 The Pit River is heavily dammed for hydropower, and Pacific Gas & Electric (PG&E) holds several operating licenses in its system.
 The Pit projects are numbered by their age and upstream to downstream.
 The most upstream project, Pit 1, began construction in 1920.
 From 1923 to 1926, licenses were issued to construct Pit 3 and Pit 4 developments.
 In 1942, when PG&E renewed the license for Pit 3 and Pit 4, it also received authorization to construct Pit 5.
 Pit 6 was completed in 1965, the same year the James Black powerhouse was finished.